oceanprotocol/jobs/dao.md

 * 2+ years working with cloud infrastructure, supporting devops.
 * 1+ years CI/CD experience (e.g. Travis, tox)
 * You’re obsessed with blockchain and DAOs.
 You play with dapps, vote on proposals, or have contributed code to a DAO.
 * Excellent writing and communication skills.
-Candidate will engage with the community, receive feedback, identify usage patterns, and communicate macro outcomes.
+You will engage with the community, receive feedback, identify usage patterns, and communicate macro outcomes.
 * Successfully delivered on promises, comfortable working autonomously and within a team
 * Differentiate good and bad feedback to find real pain points to improve product/program based on learnings and manage and update scripts and reward function accordingly
-* Proven experience in building meaningful technical communities around projects and ability to build and manage relationship with a key stakeholders
+* Proven experience in building meaningful technical communities around projects and ability to build and manage relationships with key stakeholders
 * Stellar research skills
 * Preferred work hours: 9-5 on North American time zones.
 We start early to sync with the EU team (7am PDT).
 * We don’t expect you to be an expert in all of these.
 Rather, we’d love to see that you’re interested in them, perhaps know one or two as a starting point, and most importantly, that you’ll learn more about them as you grow with us professionally and personally.